pokerevs/pokedex/docs/api.md

 # pokedex api

-the following all sits off of `/api`.
+**The following all sits under `/api`.**

 ## /push
 ### POST /push/mapobject
-Identify with an auth-token in the Authorization http header: `Authorization:Bearer <insert jwt token here>`. get your jwt token/account from barzamin, they have admin db access.
+Identify with an auth-token in the Authorization http header: `Authorization:Bearer <insert jwt token here>`.
+Get your jwt token/account from the Mongo admin; they can create a new User in the users table for you.

-takes a json document representing an in-game object. should be of the form
+Takes a json document representing an in-game object.
+Should be of the form:
 ```
 {
 	type: enum{pokemon, gym, spawnpoint, pokestop},